Our CPAP lawyers are handling Philips Dreamstation CPAP recall lawsuits in all 50 states. This page is about the

 The recall notice disclosed that users of the machines may have been inhaling small particles of polyurethane foam that can cause respiratory conditions, organ damage, and even cancer.

-Our lawyers are now seeking new cases from users of the recalled sleep apnea devices who suffered adverse health consequences.
+Our lawyers are now seeking users of the recalled sleep apnea devices who suffered adverse health consequences for potential

 Backstory Behind the Philips CPAP Recall